abu-al3ees/reading-notes/css_summary.md

 color in CSS in one of three ways: rgb values
 These express colors in terms
-of how much red, green and
-blue are used to make it up.
+of how much red, green andgggg blue are used to make it up.
 For
 example: rgb(100,100,90)
 hex codes